Small Craft Operator - Federal Salaries of 2021

 Small Craft Operator was the 403rd most popular job in the U.S. Government in 2021, with 61 employed.
 The most common payscale was the nonsupervisory pay schedules - federal wage system payscale.

-In 2020, the National Park Service hired the most employees titled Small Craft Operating, with an average salary of $62,531.
+In 2021, the Maritime Administration hired the most employees titled Small Craft Operating, with an average salary of $61,990.

 Government Small Craft Operating jobs are classified under the Federal Wage Schedule, Wage Grade (FWS) payscale.
 The minimum paygrade for a Small Craft Operating job is FWS-4, and the highest paygrade that can be attained within this job series is FWS-12.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.